AnirudhTripathi/bg_removal_and_image_processing/README.md

 ## Output:

 - Processed images will be saved in the `output/images` folder.
-- A zip file named `processed_images.zip` containing all the processed images will be created in the `output` folder.
+- All processed images will be in row_column.webp format.

 ## Notes: